gofiber/contrib/prometheus/README.md

 ## Credits

 - Thanks to https://github.com/ansrivas for creating the original middleware and contributing it to the GoFiber Framework.
 This middleware was licensed under MIT License.
-- Thanks to https://github.com/Fesaa for adding support for Cache Metrics.